 Tino Gagliardi is the New President of NYC Musicians' Union Local 802

+Gagliardi recently worked in three top roles at Local 802’s parent union, the American Federation of Musicians.

-The New York City musicians' union Local 802 welcomes Tino Gagliardi as its new president and executive director.
+The New York City musicians' union Local 802 is welcoming Tino Gagliardi as its new president and executive director.
 Gagliardi ran unopposed to win a three-year term to lead Local 802, historically the largest local union of professional musicians in the world.
 His term began on January 1, 2022.

 "It takes courage and dedication to run for office, and I commend everyone who ran in this year's Local 802 union election.
 My job is to represent all of the musicians in our union, regardless of who they voted for," said Gagliardi.
 "If one thing became clear during the campaign, it's that the Covid crisis is far from over and will require all of us to find ways to come together for the benefit of our membership.
 My administration will help us grow, protect, diversify and rebuild Local 802 to best serve the hard-working musicians of NYC.
 I look forward to continuing the important work of helping musicians recover and move forward so they can provide NYC with the best that live music and culture has to offer."